 In the above snap, you are noticing the Ubuntu Software window.
 And, in the Download from section, you can explore the available mirrors for your interest.

 You already learned how you can access the available list of mirror servers for your system.
-In addition, you can inquire about the current mirror already working for you to download packages.
+In addition, you can get the current mirror already working for you to download packages.
 So, to fetch the current repository mirror, access the sources.list file.
-To do so run the command below.
+To do so run the command below:

 nano /etc/apt/sources.list